 Your young chefs can do more than you think!

-- Kids as young as age 4 can peel carrots (think of this refrain: “push it away, push it away” when showing them which direction to peel).
+Kids as young as age 4 can peel carrots (think of this refrain: “push it away, push it away” when showing them which direction to peel).
 These peelers are great for kids because the handle is padded and non-slip.

 3. Short Tasks

 It’s no secret that the attention span of most kids is quite short.
 When you’re giving your helpers a kitchen task, dedicate no more than 10 minutes at a time to a task.
 Give them one task at a time, preferably one that they will a result once they’re finished.
 It’s ok if they get tired; let them go and they’ll probably come back!